Identification of Beneficial and Detrimental Structure Locations Around Flettner Rotors Using Topology-Optimization-Inspired Sensitivity Fields: Mathematical Model

-In line with the temporally constant cost functional, the following augmented cost functional a.k.a.
-Lagrangian is constructed by adding the time averaged flow equations (cf. Eqns. \eqref{equ:mass_balance} and \eqref{equ:momentum_balance}), i.e.,
+In accordance with the time-averaged objective functional, the corresponding Lagrangian is constructed by augmenting the objective with the time-averaged governing equations (cf. Eqns. \eqref{equ:mass_balance} and \eqref{equ:momentum_balance}), i.e.,

-which introduces the adjoint velocity $\hat{v}_i$ and pressure $\hat{p}$ in terms of Lagrangian multipliers.
-Dimensions of the adjoint variables follow the objective functional and read $[\hat{v}_i] = \SI{}{[J]/N}$ as well as $[\hat{p}] = \SI{}{[J] /(m^3/s)}$, i.e., the adjoint velocity is dimensionless for this paper's force objectives.
-For reasons of compactness, the temporal momentum transport is neglected due to the time-averaged perspective and the convective momentum transport is included in the divergence operator of the effective turbulent variables.
+where $\hat{v}_i$ and $\hat{p}$ denote the adjoint velocity and pressure fields, respectively.
+Their physical dimensions follow from the objective functional and read $[\hat{v}_i] = \SI{}{[J]/N}$ and $[\hat{p}] = \SI{}{[J]/(m^3/s)}$, implying a dimensionless adjoint velocity for the force objectives considered in this study.
+Owing to the time-averaged formulation, temporal momentum transport is omitted and the convective transport is incorporated into the divergence operator of the effective flow quantities.
 A variation of the extended cost functional reads

-where a variation of the fluid density and effective turbulent viscosity has been neglected.
-The latter is usually referred to as frozen-turbulence-assumption and is an delicate assumption, especially for the high Reynolds numbers of this paper, cf. \cite{lohner2003adjoint, othmer2008continuous, stuck2013adjoint, kroger2018adjoint, kuhl2021continuous}.
-However, later applications will show that satisfactory sensitivity derivatives can still be predicted.
+where variations of the fluid density and effective turbulent viscosity have been neglected.
+The latter corresponds to the commonly employed frozen-turbulence assumption, which represents an approximation, particularly at the high Reynolds numbers considered in the present study (\cite{lohner2003adjoint, othmer2008continuous, stuck2013adjoint, kroger2018adjoint}).
+Nevertheless, the subsequent validation studies demonstrate that meaningful sensitivity information can still be obtained.
 An isolation of all varied quantities can be developed to

-Striving for $L^\prime = 0$ suggests considering the following system of equations, which eliminates the varied Lagrangian's first volume integral in \eqref{equ:adjoint_field_integrals} and is referred to as the the adjoint system of flow equations to the temporally averaged primal Eqns. \eqref{equ:mass_balance}-\eqref{equ:momentum_balance}, viz.
+Requiring the first variation of the Lagrangian to vanish, i.e. $L^\prime = 0$, yields the following adjoint system of equations, which eliminates the volume integral in Eqn. \eqref{equ:adjoint_field_integrals}: